AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 - ArduinoJson (Please use current version 6.x.x from now on)

 For the ESP32 CAN bus, I used the "Waveshare SN65HVD230 Can Board" as transceiver.
 It works well with the ESP32.
-For the Gateway, I use the pins GPIO4 for CAN RX and GPIO2 for CAN TX.
-This is because GPIO5 is used for SC card interface.
-If you don't need the SD card interface you can leave the GPIOS to standard pins (GPIO04/GPIO05).
+For the Gateway, I use the pins GPIO4 for CAN RX and GPIO5 for CAN TX.
+The standard configuration of the NMEA2000 library would block the Serial2 connection used for AIS.

+# !!!Caution!!!
+The former versions used Pin2 for TX.
+But I noticed problems with the NMEA2000 bus during reboot/programming of the ESP32.
+It looks like pin 2 is used during reboot and also during programming.
+A reboot confused the wind instrument (no TWS).
+With this new configuration evrything works without problems.

 The 12 Volt is reduced to 5 Volt with a DC Step-Down_Converter (D24V10F5, https://www.pololu.com/product/2831).